 In impoverished communities worldwide women and girls are using leaves, mattress stuffing, newspaper, corn husks, rocks ... anything they can find and use to keep from missing school or work while menstruating.
 Worse, girls are often exploited in exchange for money to buy supplies.
 And when there is nothing to use, they remain home, sitting on a rag for the duration of their period.

-D4G helps girls gain access to quality reusable feminine pads by direct distribution of hygiene kits sewn by US volunteers.
+D4G helps girls gain access to quality reusable feminine pads by direct distribution of U.S. sewn hygiene kits and through our Kenyan sewing enterprise.
 Personal hygiene kits allow girls and women to attend school and work when they are menstruating and can last for up to 3 years.
 Disposable hygiene items are expensive, difficult to distribute in rural areas, and add to waste management and sanitation problems.

-D4G has sent over 2,000 kits to Kenya since 2015.
+D4G has sent over 2,500 kits to Kenya since 2015.
 The hygiene kits have already proven to reduce school absenteeism, drop out rates and even early pregnancies!
-D4G has also provided funding to send a local seamstress to the Days for Girls University to learn to sew kits for her community.

-Scroll down to learn about our distributing partners and see photos from Liberia
+Scroll down to learn about our distributing partners and see photos from Kenya and Liberia

 Dignity4Girls uses a pattern developed by Days for Girls International.

-Photo: a team from Elmhurst, Illinois, traveled to Liberia this past January to help distribute kits to school girls and teachers.
-The those who received the kits shared the importance of the snaps and how that will provide them the ability to move freely, even during their periods.
+A team from Elmhurst, Illinois, traveled to Liberia in 2019 to help distribute kits to school girls and teachers.
+Those who received the kits shared the importance of the snaps and how that provides them the ability to move freely, even during their periods.
 A freedom they had not had before.
 Their previous restricted movements often caused embarrassment so the girls were very thankful.